This post will focus on mobile deep linking so you can discover how to make the most of deep links for your mobile app. Let’s get started.

 15: QR codes

-Deep links also allow you to seamlessly integrate your digital marketing efforts with offline marketing through QR codes.
+Deep links also allow you to seamlessly integrate your digital marketing efforts with offline marketing using an online QR code generator to create QR codes.
 Many marketing campaigns make use of QR codes on packaging, posters, flyers, gift cards, and more.
 Combine this with deep linking so that you can instantly direct users to the relevant campaign page within your app.

 For instance, you could add QR codes to posters that display outfits from your latest collection.
 And each code could lead people to a relevant “shop the look” page on your mobile app when they scan it.